Enochteo/Smart-AI-Security-Cam/README.md

 - Email alerts for intrusions
 - Frontend UX design with Bootstrap

-This project was built to demostrate my ability to integrate AI models with Computer Vision and develop a full-stack solution that is responsive, interactive and valuable.
+This project was built to demostrate my ability to integrate AI models with Computer Vision and develop a full-stack solution that is responsive, interactive and valuable

 ---